thelightdesigner/ScuffedWalls/README.md

 ## For Developers

 To create a function, clone the repo and navigate to ScuffedWalls -> Program -> Functions and create a new .cs file.
 All classes under the namespace ScuffedWalls.Functions that are decorated with the ScuffedFunction attribute will be populated as a function.
 The params string constructor is used to define the name or names of the function.
-Your class must inherit from SFunction which contains an array of parameters, the InstanceWorkspace and the GetParam method.
+Your class must inherit from SFunction which contains an array of parameters, the InstanceWorkspace and the GetParam method, and the virtual method "Run".
+The starting point for your code must be in an override of the virtual method "Run".
 If you use a parameter without calling GetParam you must mark the parameter as used by setting WasUsed to true.
-InstanceWorkspace contains lists of mapobjects.
+InstanceWorkspace contains the lists of mapobjects that will be combined on finish.